tony-shifflett/lessonOne/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1.0" />
 ```

-Once you start investigating other web sites you will see just how much meta tags are used.
+Once you start investigating other web sites you will see just how many meta tags are needed to describe the web site.

 Let's quickly looks at [https://mars.nasa.gov/](https://mars.nasa.gov/) in DevTools.
-Below is just a snapshot of what was in the head so keep in mind that the head tag contains essential info regarding the site as well as it's success at being returned via a search engine.
+Below is just a snapshot of what was in the head and as we can see it contains essential info regarding the site which are used by search engines to determine the relevancy of the site.

 <img src="https://i.imgur.com/af6nLm4.png" width=500/>